a16bitsysop/blocklist2unbound/README.md

 # blocklist2unbound

-Author -- Duncan Bellamy
+###Author -- Duncan Bellamy
 ---
-Convert host file blocklists to unbound blocklists.
+###Convert host file blocklists and domain name lists to unbound blocklists.

 Based on:
 https://github.com/Aracktus/DNS-Unbound-Blocklist-Downloader

-Updated to python 3 and changed blocklist to Steve Black at: https://github.com/StevenBlack/hosts
+Updated to python 3 and changed blocklists to Steve Black at: https://github.com/StevenBlack/hosts
 ---
 If server supports it will check if blocklist needs updating first, so the list can be updated from a cron job.